lepisma/jrun/README.rst

 =============================
-jlit
+jrun
 =============================

-Run jupyter notebooks as scripts with variable overrides.
+Run jupyter notebooks as command line scripts with variable overrides

-For making variables overridable, wrap them around using ``jin`` as shown below
+For making variables overridable, wrap them using ``jin`` as shown below

 .. code-block:: python

-   from jlit import jin
+   from jrun import jin

    # First parameter is identifier, second is default value
    seed = jin("seed", 1234)